OpenNetLab/AlphaRTC/README.md

 ### Evaluation

-- `peerconnection_serverless` is an end-to-end video call app that runs on AlphaRTC.
-It establishes RTC communication with another peer without the need of a server.
-- Since `peerconnection_serverless` needs two peers, spawn two instances (a receiver and a sender) in the same network and make them talk to each other.
+- Since the `peerconnection_serverless` needs two peers, one sender and another receiver, spawn two instances (a receiver and a sender) in the same network and make them talk to each other.
 For more information on Docker networking, check [Docker Networking](https://docs.docker.com/network/network-tutorial-standalone/)

 ``` shell
 sudo docker run -v config_files:/app/config_files alphartc peerconnection_serverless /app/config_files/config.json